 ALLOWABLE USES OF FUNDS— In using the funds reserved under section 2113(a)(2), the State agency for higher education may, directly or through subgrants to eligible entities, use such funds for the following activities:

-(A) Developing and implementing a valid and reliable teacher performance assessment;
+(A) Developing and implementing a valid, reliable, and rigorous teacher performance assessment;

+(B) Developing and implementing a valid and reliable principal performance assessment based on the following factors;

+Student growth and achievement

+School planning and progress

+School culture

+Stakeholder support and engagement

+Professional qualities and practices

+Professional growth and learning

-(B) Providing systematic, sustained, and coherent professional development for all teachers, principals, librarians, and early childhood educators, and other educators that is collaborative and job-embedded;
+(C) Providing systematic, sustained, targeted and coherent professional development for all teachers, principals, librarians, and early childhood educators, and other educators that is collaborative and job-embedded;

-(C) Developing and providing assistance to local educational agencies and individuals who are teachers, principals and other educators for sustained, high-quality professional development activities.
+(D) Developing and providing assistance to local educational agencies and individuals who are teachers, principals and other educators for sustained, high-quality evidence-based professional development activities.

+(E) Developing and providing assistance to local educational agencies and individuals who are teachers and other educators to grow and develop as teacher leaders.

+(F) Developing and providing assistance to local educational agencies and individuals who are principals to grow and develop as leaders who work in distributed leadership models that encourage teacher leadership.

-(D) Carrying out evidence-based activities that provide support to teachers, principals, and educators that are new to the profession, such as programs that provide comprehensive, multi-year induction or residency programs for beginning teachers, principals, and other educators;
+(G) Carrying out evidence-based activities that provide support to teachers, principals, and educators that are new to the profession, such as programs that provide comprehensive, multi-year induction or residency programs for beginning teachers, principals, and other educators;

-(F) May include partnerships between one or more LEAs , one or more schools served by such LEAs, and one more institutions of higher education for the purpose of improving teaching and learning at low-achieving schools;
+(H) May include partnerships between one or more LEAs , one or more schools served by such LEAs, and one more institutions of higher education for the purpose of improving teaching and learning at low-achieving schools;

 WITHOLDING – In any fiscal year, if a State does not meet the requirements of section 207 of the Higher Education Act of 1965, including any requirements described under this part related to such section 207, the Secretary shall withhold a portion of the administrative funds that would be allocated to such State under this Act.